Selim Aitkulov: World War II

 At the end of September, Aitkulov was an Efreitor in the 231st Guards Rifle Regiment of the 75th Guards Rifle Division.
-During the Battle of the Dnieper, he reportedly crossed the Dnieper multiple times on reconnaissance patrols, reportedly discovering intelligence.
-On 29 September, during fighting in Yasnogorodka village in Vyshhorod Raion, he reportedly took command after his platoon commander was wounded.
+During the Battle of the Dnieper, he reportedly crossed the Dnieper multiple times on reconnaissance patrols and intelligence gathering missions.
+On 29 September, during fighting in the village of Yasnogorodka in Vyshhorod Raion, he reportedly took command after his platoon commander was wounded.
 Allegedly, the platoon repulsed nine German counterattacks.
-Aitkulov reportedly continued to lead the platoon and repulsed three counterattacks on 5 October.
+Aitkulov continued to lead the platoon and repulsed three counterattacks on 5 October.
 Allegedly, he was severely wounded but stayed in combat and killed four German soldiers with two grenades.
 On 17 October, Aitkulov was awarded the title Hero of the Soviet Union and the Order of Lenin.
 After recovering from his wounds, Aitkulov was sent to the Odessa Infantry School and was promoted to junior lieutenant upon graduation.
-He went back to combat and fought in battles in Poland and Czechoslovakia.
+He returned to combat and fought in battles in Poland and Czechoslovakia.

 Postwar

-Aitkulov was discharged with the rank of Junior lieutenant.
+Aitkulov was discharged at the rank of Junior lieutenant.
 After the end of World War II, Aitkulov returned to Uralsk and worked as the head of the organization department of the regional consumers' union.
 He died on 24 April 1975 and is buried in Uralsk.